Deep Learning for Detecting Robotic Grasps: Introduction

 Recent methods based on deep learning~\cite{bengio2009learning} have demonstrated state-of-the-art performance in a wide variety of tasks, including visual recognition~\cite{quocLargeScale,Sohn+etal:iccv2011}, audio recognition~\cite{convDBNAudio,mohamed2012acoustic}, and natural language processing \cite{NLPfromScratch}.
 These techniques are especially powerful because they are capable of learning useful features directly from both unlabeled and labeled data, avoiding the need for hand-engineering.

 However, most work in deep learning has been applied in the context of \emph{recognition}.
-Grasping is inherently a \emph{detection} problem (see Figure~\ref{fig:gripper}), and previous applications of deep learning to detection have typically focused on specific applications such as face detection \cite{osadchy2007synergistic}.
-Our goal is not only to infer a viable grasp, but to infer the optimal grasp for a given object that maximizes the chance of successfully grasping it.
+Grasping is inherently a \emph{detection} problem, and previous applications of deep learning to detection have typically focused on specific vision applications such as face detection \cite{osadchy2007synergistic} and pedestrian detection~\cite{sermanet-cvpr-2013}.
+Our goal is not only to infer a viable grasp, but to infer the optimal grasp for a given object that maximizes the chance of successfully grasping it, which differs significantly from the problem of object detection.
 Thus, the first major contribution of our work is to apply deep learning to the problem of robotic grasping, in a fashion which could generalize to similar detection problems.

 The second major contribution of our work is to propose a new method for handling multimodal data in the context of feature learning.
-The use of RGB-D data, as opposed to simple 2D image data, has been shown to significantly improve grasp detection results \cite{JiangICRA2011,Dogar-RSS-12,SaxenaGraspingAAAI}.
+The use of \RGBD data, as opposed to simple 2D image data, has been shown to significantly improve grasp detection results \cite{JiangICRA2011,Dogar-RSS-12,SaxenaGraspingAAAI}.
 In this work, we present a multimodal feature learning algorithm which adds a structured regularization penalty to the objective function to be optimized during learning.
-As opposed to previous works in deep learning, which either ignore modality information at the first layer, encouraging all features to use all modalities \cite{SocherNIPS2012}, or train separate first-layer features for each modality \cite{multimodal,srivastava2012multimodal}, our approach allows for a middle-ground in which each feature is encouraged to use only a subset of the input modalities, but is not forced to use only particular ones.
+As opposed to previous works in deep learning, which either ignore modality information at the first layer (i.e., encourage all features to use all modalities) \cite{SocherNIPS2012} or train separate first-layer features for each modality \cite{multimodal,srivastava2012multimodal}, our approach allows for a middle-ground in which each feature is encouraged to use only a subset of the input modalities, but is not forced to use only particular ones.

 We also propose a two-stage cascaded detection system based on deep learning.
 Here, we use fewer features for the first pass, providing faster, but only approximately accurate detections.
 The second pass uses more features, giving more accurate detections.
 In our experiments, we found that the first deep network, with fewer features, was better at avoiding overfitting but less accurate.
 We feed the top-ranked rectangles from the first layer into the second layer, leading to robust early rejection of false positives.
 Unlike manually designed two-step features as in \cite{JiangICRA2011}, our method uses deep learning, which allows us to learn detectors that not only give higher performance, but are also computationally efficient.